sachinkumar04/IAC/README.md

 # Terraform Configuration for AWS EKS Cluster

 ## Overview
-- This Terraform configuration sets up an AWS EKS (Elastic Kubernetes Service) Cluster.
+- This Terraform configuration sets up an AWS EKS (Elastic Kubernetes Service) Cluster.EKS
 - It includes configurations for providers, variables, main settings, a VPC, an EKS cluster, and outputs.

 ## Requirements